Simone Perrotta: Style of play

-A quick, physically strong, energetic, tenacious, and hard-working two-way player, Perrotta was known for his pace, versatility, and consistency, as well as his stamina, box-to-box play, and hard running style, which allowed him to play anywhere in midfield; although he was usually used in the centre, and often in a holding role in front of the defence, where he was adept at breaking down plays and subsequently distributing the ball to team-mates after winning back possession, throughout his career, he was also deployed out wide, as a mezzala, or even in a more advanced role, behind the strikers, due to his movement off the ball and ability to make attacking runs into the penalty box, as well as his eye for goal from midfield.
+A quick, physically strong, energetic, tenacious, and hard-working two-way player, Perrotta was known for his pace, versatility, and consistency, as well as his stamina, box-to-box play, and hard running style.
+His wide range of skills allowed him to play anywhere in midfield.
+He was usually used in the centre, and often in a holding role in front of the defence, where he was adept at pressing opponents, breaking down plays, and subsequently distributing the ball to team-mates after winning back possession, or even linking up with other players through his passing to help start attacks.
+However, throughout his career, he was also deployed in other roles; for example, he was also used in a more offensive central midfield role, known as a mezzala in Italian football jargon, due to his movement.
+With the Italy national football team, under manager Marcello Lippi, he was used out wide as a defensive winger in a 4–4–1–1 formation during the 2006 World Cup, due to his work-rate and crossing ability; he was also later used in a similar role under his Roma manager Claudio Ranieri.
+Under his Roma manager Luciano Spalletti, he was even fielded in a more advanced role during the 2006–07 season, as a false attacking midfielder behind the team's lone striker Francesco Totti in a 4–2–3–1 formation, the latter of whom acted as a false nine; this change of position was effective, due to Perrotta's movement off the ball, eye for goal from midfield, and ability to make late attacking runs into the penalty box, despite not being the most naturally technically gifted player in his position.

 Personal life

 Perrotta is of Calabrian origins and was born in England.
-He lived in England until the age of five, attending the former St Ann's RC Primary School on Burlington Street in Ashton-under-Lyne.
-His parents, Francesco and Anna Maria, ran a pub in Ashton and lived on Fitzroy Street and briefly at the Chiltern Chapel before moving back to Italy in 1982, to their hometown Cerisano, in the province of Cosenza.
+He lived in England until the age of five, attending the former St Ann's RC Primary School on Burlington Street in the electoral ward of St Peter's in Ashton-under-Lyne.
+His parents, Francesco and Anna Maria, ran a pub in Ashton and lived on Fitzroy Street and briefly at the Chiltern Chapel before moving back to Italy in 1982, to their hometown Cerisano, near Cosenza.
 He is married and he has a son called Peter.

 On 22 December 2010, a statue of Perrotta was unveiled in Ashton-under-Lyne, close to Curzon Ashton F.C.'s Tameside Stadium in the Roy Oldham Sports Village, Richmond Street.
 The triple sculpture by Andrew Edwards and Sculpture For Sport commemorates the three men from the borough of Tameside who hold World Cup winner's medals: Geoff Hurst, Jimmy Armfield, and Perrotta.
 He speaks English and Italian.